 Called PDK, short for Porsche Doppelkupplung, which is German for dual clutch, the 7-speed automatic transmission is a marvel of engineering.
 It’s smooth and effortless around town, it shifts gears quicker than any human can, and it’s a great match for the Macan’s turbocharged engines.
 It also has a manual mode so you can utilize the Macan’s paddle shifters.

 Under the Hood

-The new base model is the first Macan to use a 4-cylinder, a turbocharged 2.0-liter that makes 252 horsepower, enough to zip this performance SUV from 0-60 mph in 6.3 seconds (or 6.1 with the Sport Chrono package).
+The base model is the first Macan to use a 4-cylinder, a turbocharged 2.0-liter that makes 252 horsepower, enough to zip this performance SUV from 0-60 mph in 6.3 seconds (or 6.1 with the Sport Chrono package).
 At just over 3,900 pounds, this is also the lightest Macan.
-All others use a twin-turbo V6 engine -- a 3.0-liter in S and GTS models and a larger 3.6-liter in the Turbo.
+All others use a twin-turbo V6 engine -- a 3.0-liter in S and GTS models and a larger 3.6-liter in the Turbo models.
 All Macans use a 7-speed PDK automatic transmission and are all-wheel drive.
 For better fuel efficiency, they have an auto start/stop system that switches off the engine at traffic stops.
 Start-ups can be abrupt, and thankfully the system is defeatable.
 A V6 Macan can tow up to 4,409 pounds.

 2.0-liter turbocharged inline-4 (Macan)

 252 horsepower @ 5,000-6,800 rpm

 EPA city/highway fuel economy: 20/25 mpg